-If you would like to attend please email firstname.lastname@example.org.
-Please remember that seats are limited and spaces will be filled on a first come, first served basis.
+If you would like to attend, please RSVP by emailing firstname.lastname@example.org.
+Due to limits on room capacity, please note that admittance will be on a first come, first served and one organisation, one person basis.

 The APPG wants to hear about the psychological support available to people with diabetes and their families.
 We want to better understand the importance of this service for diabetes self-management and what can be done to improve the support available.